Stash review 2023

 Pricing

-That said, the fixed-cost model can prove remarkably attractive if you’re bringing significant money to the robo-advisor, since your assets go up but your fees don’t.
+That said, the fixed-cost model can prove attractive if you’re bringing significant money to the robo-advisor, since your assets go up but your fees don’t.

-However, if cost is your key objective, you might have a look at SoFi Automated Investing, which charges no management fees or Schwab Intelligent Portfolios, which also lets you duck the management fees, though you’ll have to cough up $5,000 to meet their account minimum.
+However, if cost is your key objective, you might have a look at SoFi Automated Investing, which charges no management fees or Schwab Intelligent Portfolios, which also lets you duck the management fees, though you’ll have to cough up $5,000 to meet its account minimum.

 Basic managed portfolio and lack of clarity on investments